Theodo-UK/theodo-good-tests/README.md

-# Theodo test samples

-You are about to write a test in record time.

-Follow the tree down to the example that's relevant to you!
+# What is a good test?

+A good test is a test that:
+ - aa
+ - bb
+ - cc
-⚠️ After writing your test, ensure that breaking the code actually breaks the test! ⚠️
+ - ⚠️ After writing your test, ensure that breaking the code actually breaks the test! ⚠️
+ - takes less than 30min to write

+ # How to write a good test?

+You can find the M33 working standard here: http://blog.m33.network/2017/07/comment-ecrire-un-bon-test/

+But a good way to start is to look at the samples here!

 The framework you are using is: